 Tender and very tender vegetables, along with annual flowers, should be planted after the last frosts have passed in late April and mid-May.
-This planting cycle begins around April 10--or a bit later in the north--when you should be planting tender vegetables such as okra, pepper, pumpkin, eggplant, cucumber, beans, summer squash and even tomatoes, which can withstand any lingering cool weather.
+This planting cycle begins around April 10 — or a bit later in the north — when you should be planting tender vegetables such as okra, pepper, pumpkin, eggplant, cucumber, beans, summer squash and even tomatoes, which can withstand any lingering cool weather.
 You can also plant spring annuals such as petunias, impatiens and snap dragons now.

 You might be in the middle of harvesting your summer crops, but you should start planting another round of vegetables for a fall harvest.
 Fall planting starts in mid-July, the ideal time to plant fresh tomato transplants to harvest in the fall, when they often fare far better than in the hot summer months, according to Tulsa Master Gardeners.
 This is also the time to start planting another round of hardy vegetables to harvest until, and for some plants even after, the first frosts.

-The last round of planting for the year begins in September, when cooler temperatures are ideal for a second round of hardy vegetables.
-Plant broccoli, brussel sprouts, kohlrabi, turnips and cabbage in early September, and you can eat them well into the fall.
+The final round of planting days for the year begins in September, when cooler temperatures are ideal for a second round of hardy vegetables.
+Plant broccoli, brussels sprouts, kohlrabi, turnips and cabbage in early September, and you can eat them well into the fall.
 Garlic should also be planted in early September for a spring harvest.
 Spring-blooming bulbs, however, should be planted in mid-October or early-November, just before the frost.